ninja-group/minecraft/README.md

     - reduce CPU load by not constantly trying to pull items into a full hopper
 * Cobblestone and netherrack despawn in 15 seconds.
     - reduce CPU load, memory usage, and inventory clutter when mining

+## How to roll your own
+Build or pull the docker image, `docker-compose up`, done.
+Though you may want to change the config in [`docker-compose.yml`](docker-compose.yml) first.

+### Available options
+* Environment variables
+  * `OPS`: space-separated list of users with op privileges.

+    The effective list of ops is the union of this list and any users you have op'd from within Minecraft.
+    You should probably have at least one name on this list, or managing your server is going to be a bit hard.
+  * `ALLOW`: space-separated list of users who are allowed to connect to the server.

+    The effective list of allowed users is the union of this list and any users you have added within Minecraft using `/whitelist add`.
+  * `HEAP`: amount of heap space to allocate.
+Defaults to `2G` if unset.
+* Volumes
+  * `/data`: your Minecraft world is stored on this volume.
+    You may want to back it up every now and then.
+* Exposed ports
+  * `25565`: the default Minecraft port.